ZSaberLv0/ZFVimJob/README.md

     * job finished successfully, exitCode would be `0`
     * job failed, exitCode would be the job's exitCode (ensured string type)
     * stopped manually by `ZFJobStop(jobId)`, exitCode would be `g:ZFJOBSTOP`
+    * failed to start job, exitCode would be `g:ZFJOBERROR`

 1. start multiple jobs